 Whether starting an e-commerce business from the beginning or expanding an existing business into the Internet sphere, you need legal services to be sure you're doing things right.

 See the Internet and E-Commerce section for additional resources.

 Find an Attorney Before You Launch Your E-Commerce Site

-Now that you know the reasons for hiring a business attorney before launching your e-commerce website, make sure you find the right attorney.
-Check FindLaw's directory of business and commercial law attorneys to find one near you.
+Now you know the reasons for hiring a business attorney before launching your e-commerce website.
+If you need legal help, be sure you find the right one.
+Check FindLaw's directory of business and commercial law attorneys to locate one near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help